netdata/go.d.plugin/modules/lighttpd2/README.md

-# lighttpd2
+# Lighttpd2 monitoring with Netdata

 [`Lighttpd2`](https://redmine.lighttpd.net/projects/lighttpd2) is a work in progress version of open-source web server.

-This module will monitor one or more `Lighttpd2` servers depending on configuration.
+This module will monitor one or more `Lighttpd2` servers, depending on your configuration.

 ## Requirements